MicrosoftDocs/mesh-docs/mesh/Use/mesh-events-guide.md

 for your event -- think props for pizazz or a curtain opening to start the show.

-**Event Producers tools:**

-- [Control panel](#_Add_Content_with) -- control the elements you add
-    to the environment with scripted sequences of events.
-Imagine a curtain raise to signal the start of the event!

-- [Event templates](#_Event_templates) -- now that you've created a
-    custom event, create a template to reuse your work in future events.
+> [!NOTE]

-Note: We recommend customizing an event at least one hour before the event is scheduled to ensure a smooth experience.
+> We recommend customizing an event at least one hour before the
+> event is scheduled to ensure a smooth experience.

 > [!TIP]
 > **Who should customize an event?**